Robbins Watson Logo

 What Is a Testamentary Trust?

 A Testamentary Trust is a type of discretionary trust established through your Will.
 Unlike a regular family trust created during your lifetime, a Testamentary Trust only takes effect after your death.
-The assets placed in the trust are managed by a trustee for the benefit of the beneficiaries you choose.
+A trustee manages the assets for the benefit of the beneficiaries you choose.

 Why Have a Testamentary Trust?